MIPPL/nephele-org-website/public/content/developers/tutorials/reverse-engineering-a-contract/index.md

 |     60 | PUSH2 0x007c |
 |     63 | JUMPI        |

 This snippet starts with a `JUMPDEST`.
-EVM (Ethereum virtual machine) programs throw an exception if you jump to an opcode that isn't `JUMPDEST`.
+EVM (Nephele virtual machine) programs throw an exception if you jump to an opcode that isn't `JUMPDEST`.
 Then it looks at the CALLDATASIZE, and if it is "true" (that is, not zero) jumps to 0x7C.
 We'll get to that below.

 | Offset | Opcode     | Stack (after opcode)                                                       |
 | -----: | ---------- | -------------------------------------------------------------------------- |